-A study of the musics of a variety of cultures including South America, Brazil, Indonesia, Africa, Asia, Australia, and the Indian continent.
+A study of the musics of a variety of cultures including South America, Brazil, Indonesia, Africa, Asia, Australia, and the Indian subcontinent, giving attention to both the preparation of music educators in utilizing global music and worship musicians in utilizing music in missions contexts.
 Two semester hours credit.